CoquiCoders/beta-book/more_user_testing_and_validation_phase/README.md

 Discussion about the soft-launch plan for PrimerPeso

 ![Step Definition](http://cl.ly/XAm5/IMG_0240.jpg)
-Worksheet to define our next-steps toward launch
+Worksheet to define our next-steps towards launch